QBDev0ps/DevOps-Cloud-projects/Project 21.md

 **Container orchestration** is a concept that allows to address these two scenarios, it provides automation of all the aspects of coordinating and managing containers.
 Container orchestration is focused on managing life cycle of containers and their dynamic environments.

 It is about automating the entire lifecycle of containers running across multiple nodes:

-  - Configuring and scheduling of containers on nodes
+  - Configuring and scheduling of containers on nodes.
-  - Ensuring the availability of containers, even when they die
+  - Ensuring the availability of containers, even when they die.
-  - Scaling of containers to equally balance application workloads across infrastructure
+  - Scaling of containers to equally balance application workloads across infrastructure.
-  - Allocation of resources between containers
+  - Allocation of resources between containers.
-  - Load balancing, traffic routing and service discovery of containers
+  - Load balancing, traffic routing and service discovery of containers.
-  - Health monitoring of containers
+  - Health monitoring of containers.
   - Securing the interactions between containers.

 Kubernetes is a tool designed to do Container Orchestration and it does its job very well when correctly configured.

 As mentioned earlier, there are other alternatives to Docker Compose.
 But, throughout the entire PBL program, we will not focus on **Docker Swarm**.
 We will rather spend more time with **Kubernetes**.
-Part of the reason for this is because Kubernetes has more functionalities and is widely in use in the industry.
+Part of the reason for this is because Kubernetes has more functionalities and is more widely in use in the industry.

 To know when to choose between  **Docker Swarm** and **Kubernetes**, [Here is an interesting article to read](https://dzone.com/articles/quotdocker-swarm-or-kubernetesquot-is-it-the-right) with some very enlightening stats.